saeed402/int-2023/50 Commands of Linux.md

  *It is a compressing tool.*

 *It replaces the original file by the compressed file having '.gz' extension.*

+`gzip filename` 	: Compress the file and replaces the old file with compressed one

+	`gzip -k filename` 	: Makes a new compressed file with the gz extension

+	`gzip -d filename.gz`	: Decompresses a file

 ````syntax
 gzip <file1> <file2> <file3>...